 What makes this place special?

-Bonsai Botanika’s set up loosely in the style of a Japanese Kissaten, a tearoom that serves coffee, delicious sweets and other light meals.
-The decor is modern and set out to provide nooks for couples, benches positioned to watch the world go by for singles and with tables for large groups to crowd around too.
+Bonsai Botanika is set up loosely in the style of a Japanese Kissaten, a tearoom that serves coffee, delicious sweets and other light meals.
+The decor is modern and laid out in a way that provides nooks for couples, benches positioned to watch the world go by for singles and tables for large groups to crowd around too.

-The Japanese toasted rice tea (genmai cha) is perfect, loose leaf and steeped in a pot.
+The Japanese toasted rice tea (genmai cha) is perfect, loose-leaf and steeped in a pot.
 The Kyoto style slow drip coffee also got rave reviews.
 The cakes cabinet radiates a heavenly glow that’s almost impossible to stand next to and ignore.
-The flourless chocolates cake was indeed divine; rich and dense, and served alongside a tot of liquid white chocolate cream to dip into.
+The flourless chocolate cake was indeed divine; rich and dense, and served alongside a tot of liquid white chocolate cream to dip into.